Razadarit: Ava's counterattack

 Razadarit had not completely given up.
 He had abandoned turning Ava into a vassal state but still believed that he could extract territory.
 Right after the rainy season, he sent in 7000-strong land and naval forces to attack Prome and Gu-Htut.
 But Pegu's opportunity had passed on by.
 Minkhaung had now gained the support of his vassals, and was now able to respond militarily.
-The king of Ava initially sent down a 5000-strong army, and a month later in December, a much larger force (18,000 troops, 700 horses and 30 elephants) to the front.
+The king of Ava initially sent down a 5000-strong army, and about a month later in December, a much larger force (12,000 troops, 700 horses and 30 elephants) to the front.

 The Pegu high command was split.
 Byat Za and Dein advised their king to withdraw immediately and prepare for the defense of the homeland.
 But the Zeik-Bye faction underestimated the Ava relief force, and urged Razadarit to press on.
 Razadarit sided with Zeik-Bye.
 Larger Ava forces not only broke the siege but also sacked the main Pegu forward base at Nawin, near Prome, on 26 December 1402.
 All three regiments defending the garrison were lost; Zeik-Bye himself was captured.
 The Pegu command feared an imminent invasion.
 The only saving grace was that their navy had been successful in disrupting Ava's river-borne supply lines, greatly slowing down the advance of Ava troops.
 Razadarit finally agreed to ask for a truce.
 The Ava command was not yet ready to press on, and agreed to negotiate.

 Temporary truce

-Treaty of Prome (1403)
+Treaties of Prome and Kawliya (1403)

+The peace negotiations began c.
+5 January 1403.
+The two sides soon reached agreement on the immediate issues of returning to the prewar border and the exchange of prisoners.
+However, Hanthawaddy's insistence on longer term security guarantees remained a sticking point.
+Both sides agreed to have the kings sign off on the initial agreed-upon points, and continue hold further discussions on the pending issues afterwards.
+Circa February/March 1403, the two kings met at the Shwesandaw Pagoda in Prome, and agreed to return to the prewar border, with explicitly stated demarcation points.

-The negotiations went on for the next five months at the Pegu palace.
-The Ava delegation was led by Chief Minister Min Yaza himself.
-In May 1403, the two kings met in Prome at the Shwesandaw Pagoda, each swearing to uphold the agreement.
-The treaty favored Ava.
-Pegu gave up claims to Prome and Gu-Htut; the boundary of their kingdoms was fixed to the south of Prome.
-Razadarit also agreed to share the customs revenue of Bassein (Pathein), and supply 30 elephants annually.
-In return, Minkhaung sent his only sister Thupaba Dewi in a marriage of state.
+The next round of negotiations were held at Kawliya, a small town outside Pegu.
+The Ava delegation was led by Chief Minister Min Yaza while Byat Za and Dein led the Hanthawaddy side.
+An agreement was reached to ensure peace for the long run.
+Minkhaung agreed to a marriage of state between Razadarit and his younger sister Princess Thupaba Dewi.
+In return, Razadarit sanctioned Princess Tala Mi Kyaw's status as a queen of Minkhaung; he also agreed to grant Ava the annual customs revenue of the port of Bassein, and 30 war elephants—annually.